Pedestrian safety: Risks

+Road deaths by mode of transport.

+Over 300000 pedestrians are killed each year in road crashes.
+Numbers vary widely between countries, and sometimes between cities in the same country.
+Poorer people tend to be killed more.
+In India, over 35000 were killed in 2023.
+The WHO says official statistics undercount the number killed in Africa, and estimates over 80000 were killed on the continent in 2021.

 Key risks for pedestrians are well known.
-Among the well-documented factors are driver behaviour (including speeding and drunk driving); infrastructure missing facilities (including pavements, crossings and islands); and vehicle designs which are not forgiving to pedestrians struck by a vehicle.
+Among the well-documented factors are driver behaviour (including speeding and drunk driving); missing infrastructure (including footpaths, crossings, and islands); and vehicle designs that are unforgiving to pedestrians struck by a vehicle.
 The Traffic Injury Research Foundation describes pedestrians as vulnerable road users because they are not protected in the same way as occupants of motor vehicles.

 Most pedestrian injuries occur while they are crossing a street.
 In the United States, 20% of pedestrian crash fatalities are linked to jaywalking, defined as improper crossing of a roadway or intersection.
 Most crashes involving a pedestrian occur at night.
-Most pedestrian fatalities are killed by a frontal impact.
-In such a situation, an adult pedestrian is struck by a car front (for instance, the bumper touches either the leg or knee-joint area), accelerating the lower part of the body forward while "the upper body is rotated and accelerated relative to the car," at which point the pelvis and thorax are hit.
+Most pedestrian fatalities are caused by frontal impact.
+An adult pedestrian is struck by the car's front (for instance, the bumper touches their legs), accelerating the lower part of the body forward while "the upper body is rotated and accelerated relative to the car", at which point the pelvis and thorax are hit.
 Then the head hits the windscreen at the velocity of the striking car.
-Finally, the victim falls to the ground.
+The victim then falls to the ground.

-Research has shown that urban crimes, or the mere perception of crimes, severely affect the mental and physical health of pedestrians.
-Inter-pedestrian behaviour, without the involvement of vehicles, is also a key factor to pedestrian safety.

-Five states – Arizona, California, Florida, Georgia and Texas – are the site of 46% of all pedestrian deaths in the United States.

 The advent of SUVs is considered a leading cause; speculation of other factors includes population growth, driver distraction with mobile phones, poor street lighting, alcohol and drugs and speeding.

-Cities have had mixed results in addressing pedestrian safety with Vision Zero plan: Los Angeles fails while NYC has had success.
-Nonetheless, in the US, some pedestrians have just 40 seconds to cross a street 10 lanes wide.
+Cities have had mixed results in addressing pedestrian safety through Vision Zero plans: New York City has had success.
+2024 analysis of Vision Zero road upgrades in New York found an immediate reduction of about 6% in pedestrian crash incidence.

-Pedestrian fatalities are much more common in accident situations in the European Union than in the United States.
-In the European Union countries, more than 200,000 pedestrians and cyclists are injured annually.
-Also, each year, more than 270 000 pedestrians lose their lives on the world's roads.
-At a global level pedestrians constitute 22% of all road deaths, but might be two-thirds in some countries.

-Pedestrian fatalities, in 2016, were 2.6 per million population in the Netherlands, 4.3 in Sweden, 4.5 in Wales, 5.3 in New Zealand, 6.0 in Germany; 7.1 in the whole United Kingdom, 7.5 in Australia, 8.4 in France, 8.4 in Spain, 9.4 in Italy, 11.1 in Israel, 13 in Japan, 13.8 in Greece, 18.5 in the United States, 22.9 in Poland, and 36.3 in Romania.